astra137/opus-parvulum/README.md

 Lossy [Opus](https://opus-codec.org/) as a real-time audio effect plugin.

-## WIP
+## Archived

-This Rust project is a work-in-progress, but I intend to release a downloadable binary soon.

-During development, I am testing the plugin with Ableton 11 on Windows.
+This Rust project was a work-in-progress and never released as a download.
+During development, I tested the plugin with Ableton 11 on Windows.

 ## Credits